SubbalakshmiC/CCNA-1/CCNASimon.md

 This layer is essentially the wire, or wires that the data travels along.
 This does not necessarily mean on or off, but could be as different voltages.

+#### Introducing LAN's

+##### Local Area Networks

+LAN's are very common.
+They are the networks that you have iun your home, office or in shops.
+LAN's provide much faster speeds.
+LAN used to mean that it was a network within a singular building, each building would have it's own LAN.
+LAN now comes to mean a set of buildings within a limited area (usually 1km).
+LAN's are connected to eachother via a WAN (Wide Area Network).
+Due to higher speed WAN's, LAN's can essentially be connected together to effectively make one large LAN.
+For example, the offices in Bedfont Lakes and in Green Park are now effectively on the same LAN.
+This is called an intranet and it's you can connect to all of the Cisco webpages from any office in the world.

+##### Components of a LAN

+* Hosts
+	* PC's
+	* Servers
+* Interconnections
+	* NICs
+	* Network Media
+* Network Devices
+	* Switches
+	* Routers
+* Protocols - Set of rules that are used to communicate
+	* Ethernet - Layer 2 (Data Link)
+	* IP (Internet Protocol) - Layer 3 (Network)
+	* ARP (Address Resolution Protocol)
+	* DHCP (Dynamic Host Cionfiguration Protocol)

 ### Module 2 - Establishing Internet Connectivity